 Suicide is a leading cause of death in the United States, and it is likely that every counselor will work with clients who have active suicidal ideation.
 Thus, it is critical that counselors understand risk factors for attempting or completing suicide as well as how to assess for suicidal ideation.
 The assessment is only half of the process, though.
 Clients who have moderate to severe suicidal ideation will require a follow up plan, which might include support, supervision, or hospitalization.

-There are multiple suicide hotline numbers available, so that callers can talk with trained operators.
+There are multiple suicide hotline/crisis line numbers available, so that callers can talk or text with trained operators.
 The National Suicide Prevention Lifeline also provides services through text message or online chat.

 The National Suicide Prevention Lifeline: